 Instant Pot Buttered Cabbage

 Looking for a simple, healthy yet inexpensive side dish?
 Then this recipe from Recipes from a Pantry is for you.
 It only has 4 ingredients: stock, butter, nutmeg and of course, cabbage.
 Just mix them up on your Instant Pot, let it cook and you’re done.
-This goes well with rich-tasting beef stew as the flavor of this side dish is not overpowering.
+This goes well with rich-tasting stew as the flavor of this side dish is not overpowering.

 Homemade Texas Toast